memory-of-star/ics2022/lesson4/resource/list.md

-# And here is document for IEEE 754
+# Here is some reference documents
 https://www.jianguoyun.com/p/DSzxiucQrqzuChiCxNoEIAA

 # If you want some exercise, check it.
 You can discuss those problems in our wechat group if you have any question.